Links

 Cloud Forensics with Binalyze AIR

 Investigators and analysts can use the Binalyze AIR DFIR Platform to perform DFIR activities on the machines which are located on the cloud platforms.
 Binalyze AIR DFIR Platform supports cloud virtual machines like on-premise and off-network devices.
-Investigators and analysts can install Binalyze AIR agents on virtual machines located on the cloud infrastructure for investigations and analysis.
+Investigators and analysts can install Binalyze AIR responders on virtual machines located on the cloud infrastructure for investigations and analysis.
 Amazon Web Services, Microsoft Azure are supported, and Google Cloud Platforms (coming up soon).

 With Binalyze, investigators and analysts can easily and quickly deploy Binalyze AIR to their cloud assets and immediately start to make investigations, compromise assessments, and hunting activities.
-By taking the automation advantages of the cloud platforms, users can easily deploy many agents only using one authorized cloud platform account.
+By taking the automation advantages of the cloud platforms, users can easily deploy many responders only using one authorized cloud platform account.

 After adding the authorized account to Binalyze AIR Console, it enumerates the cloud platform to discover and list assets.
-Then, investigators and analysts can deploy agents to cloud assets individually or multiple assets with one click.
+Then, investigators and analysts can deploy responders to cloud assets individually or multiple assets with one click.

 Add Authorized User